Access to public rights of way and Coronavirus

 - When using ‘honeypot’ sites with large car parks such as Country Parks and visitor attractions or where there are residential moorings please be aware of any ‘Social Distancing’ arrangements that have been put in place.
 Check our online map of rights of way.

 - Keep at least 2 metres apart on paths and countryside sites where possible.
-From 4th July allow one metre with appropriate risk mitigations (where 2 metres is not available or viable) from anyone outside your household or support bubble.
+Allow one metre with appropriate risk mitigations (where 2 metres is not available or viable) from anyone outside your household or support bubble.

-- You can access Public Rights of Way with your household or personal support bubble or in groups of up to 6 people from another household or another support bubble to share your exercise, walk or ride.
+- You can access Public Rights of Way with your household or personal support bubble.

 - It is essential to carry, use and take home your tissues and other health products